 We believe that the physical, social, emotional, and cognitive well-being of children is vital to healthy communities.
-The vision of our Family Services Division is to provide comprehensive, bilingual therapeutic and behavioral health services that address the needs of children ages 0 to 18 years along with the needs of their families.
+Our vision is to provide comprehensive, bilingual therapeutic and behavioral health services that address the needs of children ages 0 to 18 years along with the needs of their families.

 Child and Adolescent Counseling Services (CACS)